JuanC0B/JuanC0B/README.md

-<h1 align="center">Hola 👋, soy Juan Cortes!</h1>
+<h1 align="center">Hello 👋, I'm Juan Cortes!</h1>
-<h3 align="center">Desarrollador web apasionado por crear soluciones escalables y modernas</h3>
+<h3 align="center">Web developer passionate about creating scalable and modern solutions</h3>

 ---

-### 🧠 Sobre mí
+### 🧠 About Me

-- 💻 Me encanta trabajar con tecnologías web, tanto en el **frontend** como en el **backend**
-- 🚀 Siempre estoy aprendiendo y explorando nuevas herramientas para construir mejores productos
-- 🌐 Me especializo en crear aplicaciones robustas y responsivas
-- 🔍 Dispuesto a trabajar en equipo y compartir ideas con nuevas mentes
+- ⚛️ Passionate about frontend development and creating modern, intuitive interfaces
+- 💻 I love working with web technologies, both on the **frontend** and the **backend**
+- 🚀 I am always learning and exploring new tools to build better products
+- 🌐 I specialize in creating robust and responsive applications
+- 🔍 Willing to work as part of a team and share ideas with new minds

 ---

-### 🚀 Tecnologías y herramientas que manejo
+### 🚀 Technologies and Tools I Use

 <div align="center">
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/html5/html5-original.svg" width="50" />